ricardofunke/liferay-setup/README.md

 ./setup-liferay.sh --help

+Options:
+ -w, --workspace         Specify the new workspace to work on, eg. smiles-11 -v, --lrversion         Specify the Liferay Version, eg. 6.2.10 -p, --patch             Specify a patch to install eg. portal-40-6210 (multiple patches must
+                           be separated by commas and inside quotation marks, this option also supports a patchinfo.txt file) -d, --downloadpatch     Only download a patch to the specified workspace -n, --nopatch           Don't install the latest patch automatically -h, --help              Show this message.

 Before using setup-liferay.sh, put your Liferay username and password in the default.properties file, then run "./crypt-decrypt enc" to encrypt your password.

 It's important to choose another password for the encryption